Thrust Monitor System. A new way of approaching the problems of roller skew and thrust control in rotary equipment.

 Alignment by Thrust Monitor System is not just another way to do alignment: it is a fundamental change, a paradigm shift in alignment technology.
 Its simplicity and positive real-time feedback makes its use the intuitive choice.
 It virtually guarantees that bearing failures and high rates of tyre and roller surface wear due to high thrust loads are a thing of the past.

-Hot kiln alignment - the main area of our actions shall be to conduct mechanical inspection and to specify activities (regulations, exchanges, repairs, modifications, etc.) which should be performed to attain and maintain high effectiveness of the rotary kiln's operation.
+Hot kiln alignment - the main area of our actions shall be to conduct mechanical inspection and to specify activities (measurements, exchanges, repairs, modifications, etc.) which should be performed to attain and maintain high effectiveness of the rotary kiln's operation.

 We hold a specialist hardware and software used for professional measurements.
 Application of relevant tools allows for effective diagnosis and monitoring of machinery and equipment operation.